charitarthchugh/ucsas_intro_python/index.md

 r"./practice.txt"
 ```

-- Ensures that the contents of the string cannot be changed
+- Ensures that the contents of the strings is treated as-is (no escape characters for example)
 - Especially useful when you are working with files

 ---